In this part:

 above-mentioned location, and then modify the

-in the location specified below, open it for editing and add the required
+in the following location, open it for editing and add the required properties:

 Example: Changing case of unicode literals